-The method by which cocaine is used—whether it’s injected, smoked, snorted, or taken orally—can impact both the duration and intensity of the high.
-For example, snorting cocaine can give a relatively slow onset of the high that may last from 15 to 30 minutes.
+The method by which cocaine is used—whether injected, smoked, snorted, or taken orally—can impact the high’s duration and intensity.
+For example, snorting cocaine can give a relatively slow onset of the high, lasting 15 to 30 minutes.
 This is because it has to get through mucus, skin, and other tissues before hitting your bloodstream.
-Smoking this drug, on the other hand, will result in more rapid effects that last five to 10 minutes.
-But this high is typically instantly followed by a crash that can cause anxiety and tension, agitation, depression, and exhaustion.
+Smoking this drug, however, will result in more rapid effects that last five to 10 minutes.
+But this high is typically instantly followed by a crash that can cause anxiety, tension, agitation, depression, and exhaustion.
 It’s this quick cycle that makes this illegal stimulant so addictive.

-Cocaine sends intense signals to the pleasure centers of the brain, which leads to increased alertness and a “high” feeling.
+Cocaine sends intense signals to the brain’s pleasure centers, increasing alertness and a “high” feeling.
 Cocaine use can alter the brain after just one use, and regular use can lead to intense cravings, withdrawal, and neurological changes.

 Get Help.
 Get Better.
 Get Your Life Back.